X1las/AsSynergy/README.md

 # AsSynergy
-AsSynergy repository for benchmarking C, C#, Java and Python with and without Multi-Core Threading capabilities.
+Repository for benchmarking C, C#, Java and Python with and without Multi-Core Threading capabilities.

 # Requirements